StingrayFG/usfe/README.md

 Fusor is a url shortening project built with Angular and Golang.

+* Features
-Includes one click shortened url generation.
+- One click shortened url generation.
+- Mobile devices support.